Notices for June 27, 2021

 Alleluia and Verse

-P The Holy Gospel according to St. Mark, the ninth chapter.
+P The Holy Gospel according to St. John, the third chapter.

 P This is the Gospel of the Lord.